Aureole-Suite/Cradle/README.md

   - Ys Seven (Xseed PC)
   - Ys VIII: Lacrimosa of Dana (NISA PC)
   - Ys vs Sora no Kiseki: Alternate Saga (PSP)

+There exist hints that there exist ITP files with 16-bit color.
+Unfortunately I have not found any such ITPs, so these formats are not implemented.